planetfederal/react-native-spatialconnect/README.md

 ## Usage

-This native modules relies on a config files to define forms and data stores locally or form a remote server.
+This native modules relies on a config files to define forms and data stores locally or from a remote server.
 The config file are defined in the native folders of your project.
 For iOS `<your-project-name>/ios/config.scfg`, for android `<your-project-name>/android/app/src/main/res/raw/config.scfg`

 Example of a .scfg file that point to a remote server for authentication and defintion of forms and stores.
 ```